nodesource/express-perf-wg/README.md

 ## Meetings

-The Performance Working Group meets on an ad hoc basis.
+The Performance Working Group meets bi-weekly (see [meeting issues](https://github.com/expressjs/perf-wg/issues?q=is%3Aissue%20state%3Aopen%20label%3Ameeting)).
 The meeting is open to the public.
 The agenda and meeting notes are published in this repository.
 You can find the calendar entries in the [OpenJS Foundation calendar](https://openjsf.org/collaboration).

 ## Offline Discussions